aroemers/crustimoney/API.md

 Create a parser based on a data grammar definition.
 If a map with rules is supplied, a map of parsers is returned.
 Otherwise a single parser is returned.
-Optionally an existing map of parsers can be supplied, which can refered to by the data grammar.
 The following example shows what a data grammar looks like:

       {;; terminals
        literal            "foo"
        character          \c
        regex              #"[a-z]"
        eof                $
+       empty-string       ε
+       any-non-newline    .

        ;; refs and grouping
        reference          literal